 Offering Pet Dental Care in Bellevue, To Maintain Your Best Furry Friend's Dental Health

 Dental disease is as common in dogs and cats as it is in humans.
 Cats and dogs do not tend to form cavities; however, the buildup of tartar leads to irritation of the gums over time.
 This can result in root exposure, infection, tooth loss, and even heart or kidney disease.

-Routine pet dental care is important and beneficial because it…
+Routine pet dental care is important and beneficial veterinarian service because it…

 - Avoids the physical discomfort associated with gingivitis – inflammation of the gums.

 - Decreases likelihood of heart and kidney disease that can be brought on by oral bacteria entering the blood stream.

 - Can decrease future veterinary bills by maintaining your pet’s tartar buildup and future decay.

 - Increases your enjoyment with your pet by controlling halitosis, AKA bad breath!